-After facing global privacy backlash from users who switched to rival messaging apps, WhatsApp is constantly working to clear up their image.
+After facing global privacy backlash from users who switched to rival messaging apps, WhatsApp is constantly working to clear up its image.
 They began with an Ad campaign to emphasize WhatsApp’s commitment to user privacy via its end-to-end encryption technology.
 And now, the company has launched a new Code Verify browser extension for the WhatsApp Web platform.

 According to Meta, this Code Verify extension is designed to confirm the authenticity of the WhatsApp Web application.
 Currently, the extension is available for Microsoft Edge, Google Chrome, and Firefox browsers.
 When it comes to the safest messaging platform with security and privacy-centric features, there is no app like WhatsApp.
 So, the Code Verify extension has added an extra layer of security.